Sunday, December 22, 2024

 Letting the stew sit overnight in the fridge will allow the flavors to meld together and result in an even more delicious and complex dish.
 The next day, simply reheat the stew on the stove or in the microwave until heated through.

-See also Beef Stew Large Quantity
+See also Beef Stew Afritada

 Additionally, letting the stew sit overnight will also allow the fat to rise to the top and solidify, making it easier to remove and resulting in a healthier dish.
 This process also allows the meat to become more tender and the vegetables to become more flavorful.
 So, if you have the time, it’s definitely worth letting your beef stew sit overnight for an even better taste and texture.